 This year for Literacy Day, we have partnered with the ‘White Water Writers’ to deliver a unique opportunity to write and publish a book.
 Outside of our regular curriculum, we are always looking to engage our learners in workshops and programmes that inspire creativity and develop a love of learning.

-Why is English education in prisons important?
+Why is English education in prisons important for prison rehabilitation?

 Approximately 4 times as many prisoners display low literacy levels compared against the general population.
 A lack of reading skills is directly linked to crime rates and in turn, reoffending rates.
 English is not only valuable in a prison education setting, but crucial for success beyond the confines of the classroom upon release.
 It is near impossible to find employment and participate in modern society without a firm grasp on English and reading skills.